adamquaile/behat-command-runner-extension/README.md

 # Behat Command Runner extension

+*This is a proof-of-concept - use with caution!*

 Extension to run commands at hooks in test lifecycle, useful for cache clearing, database setup, teardown, etc...